swisskyrepo/swisskyrepo.github.io/content/blog/2025-06-29-Payload-Plz.md

 Hello $INPUT
 ```

 **Payload**: The check to validate the flag was a bit off, I discovered you could display every environment variables and it would be considered as a `SUCCESS` since the flag content was inside.
-The final payload was executing the `env` binary, thanks to Polidarius' research it is a very small payload: [Python vulnerabilities : Code execution in jinja templates - July 27, 2021](https://podalirius.net/en/articles/python-vulnerabilities-code-execution-in-jinja-templates/).
+The final payload was executing the `env` binary, thanks to Podalirius' research it is a very small payload: [Python vulnerabilities : Code execution in jinja templates - July 27, 2021](https://podalirius.net/en/articles/python-vulnerabilities-code-execution-in-jinja-templates/).

 ```ps1
 {{ lipsum.__globals__["os"].popen('env').read() }}